What is A.A.T.?

 In the first session the therapist will discuss your goals with you, and together you will create a treatment plan.
 If you prefer to bring your pet to the A.A.T. sessions, they will be evaluated by the animal behavioral specialist during the first appointment to create a custom plan that works in harmony with your goals.
 In the following sessions you will work with the animal behavioral specialist to interact with your pet or a specially assigned animal in ways that are both engaging and insightful.
 In a session you might teach a complex task by breaking it down into very small steps, or teach the dog to recognize non-verbal body language cues and match them to an image, or help the dog to soothe himself using biofeedback.
 Every session is designed to be fun for you and the animal, and an exploration into new life skills.

-Questions?
-Use this form to send us a message, and we will have an A.A.T. professional get in touch to answer your questions and provide you with additional information regarding the program.
+Use this form to send us a message, and we will have an A.A.T. professional get in touch to answer your questions and information on how to get started with this program.